BKrajancic/Prismatik-Device-Sync/README.md

 # What is this?
-This repository allows users to synchronise their compatible device to their [Prismatik](https://github.com/psieg/Lightpack) powered PC backlight!
+This repository allows users to synchronise compatible devices to a [Prismatik](https://github.com/psieg/Lightpack) powered PC backlight!

 # Device compatibility
 The following devices can be used with this addon: